scalecube/scalecube-services/README.md

 [![Build Status](https://travis-ci.org/scalecube/scalecube.svg?branch=master)](https://travis-ci.org/scalecube/scalecube)

 **ScaleCube** is **embeddable** microservices framework for the rapid development of distributed, resilient, reactive applications that scales.
-It allows a set of distributed microservices to be connected in a way that resemble a fabric when viewed collectively.
+It connectes distributed microservices in a way that resembles a fabric when viewed collectively.
 It greatly simplifies and streamlines asynchronous programming and provides a tool-set for managing [microservices architecture](http://microservices.io/patterns/index.html).
-ScaleCube has been designed carefully with the experiences earned over the years from the implementation of many online services and platforms.
-As a result, ScaleCube has succeeded to find a way to achieve ease of development, performance, stability, and flexibility without a compromise.
+ScaleCube has succeeded to find a way to achieve ease of development, performance, stability, and flexibility without a compromise.

 # Explore